Blog Index

 Filter

-The Filter is a voltage controlled, analog, state variable filter designed by Pittsburgh native and electronics experimenter Michael Johnsen.
+The Filter is a voltage controlled, analog, state variable filter.
 The state variable topology was chosen because it allowed us to produce a very smooth and natural sounding filter, in addition to offering several other modes of operation, each with a unique sound and energy all their own.

 There Is No Sweet Spot

-This Filter defines the sound of Pittsburgh Modular.
-It offers a warm, organic sweep through the full frequency range.
+The Filter defines the Jekyll and Hyde sound of Pittsburgh Modular.
+On the one hand, it offers a warm, organic sweep through the full frequency range.
 The lowpass filter is gummy and relaxed while the highpass is clean and defined.
-The goal was to produce a filter that did not have a sweet spot; where the every turn of the frequency knob produced something interesting.
+On the other hand, switching into oscillator mode turns the Filter into a howling beast capable of chunky walls of distortion and noise.
+The goal was to produce a filter that does not have a single sweet spot.
+We worked to make every turn of a knob or flip of a switch offer something new and musically engaging.

 Multiple filter responses are available simultaneously including lowpass, highpass, and bandpass.
 The fourth filter response is a variable response that shifts between lowpass, notch, and highpass.